 Another worry is that there is a third party getting your emails and not being sure of where this data is being stored.
 They do only hold on to the last 100 form submissions if you are an unpaid user.

 Apart from in your emails there is no place to access the emails which have come through Formspree (unless you want to pay for them).
 If you do upgrade you can export the data to CSV or JSON.

 There is a limit to form submissions of 1000 per month (which is loads for the project I plan to use it on).
 You may want to pay for their gold features which give you unlimited form submissions and other features.

 Your email is naked in the HTML which could lead to bots or malicious folk picking it up from your code.

 Another worry is if the service was to suddenly go away you would lose an important bit of funcionality on your site.

-Despite these I still think that Formspree is a great tool, you can even submit files using it!
+Despite these I still think that Formspree is a great tool!